-Under current legislation, IPPs are essentially unregulated (other than the customary permits for construction and environmental compliance), and are free to produce and sell power to LDCs and large consumers at neogotiated prices.
-The Cuiabá I Project is primarily governed by its contractual rights and obligations with Furnas, Petrobras and other partners.
-Cuiabá II will be governed by its contractual arrangements with TBS, Elektro and other parties, but in addition it will be subject to the Normative Value and other related regulations.
+Under current legislation, IPPs are essentially unregulated (other than the customary permits for construction and environmental compliance), and are free to produce and sell power to LDCs and large consumers at negotiated prices.
+The Cuiabá I Project is primarily governed by its contractual rights and obligations with Furnas, Petrobrás and other partners.
+Cuiabá II will be governed by its contractual arrangements with TBS, Elektro and other parties, but in addition will be subject to the Normative Value and other related regulations.

 In order to encourage the development of a wholesale market to meet demand for power, ANEEL developed the “VN Resolution” which governs the pass-through of purchased power costs by distributors to the end consumer.
 “VN,” an abbreviation for Normative Value, is the ceiling price at which power purchased by a distributor can be passed through to the customer and is designed to measure the reasonableness of power costs passed through by distributors.
 In addition, in order to participate in Brazil’s Emergency Plant program, generation must satisfy the Normative Value regulations.